-The ACE adjustment does not apply to a regulated investment CAUTION company or a real estate investment trust.
-Also, for an affiliated group filing a consolidated return under the rules of section 1501, figure line 4b on a consolidated basis.
+The ACE adjustment does not apply to a regulated investment AUTION company or a real estate group filing a consolidated return under the rules of section 1501, figure line 4b on a consolidated basis.

 Line 4b.
 The following examples illustrate the manner in which line 3 is subtracted from line 4a to get the amount to enter on line 4b.